abbacode/avaloria/docs/sphinx/source/wiki/Typeclasses.rst

 There are three main game 'entities' in Evennia that are what we call *typeclassed*.
 They are `Players <Players.html>`_, `Objects <Objects.html>`_ and `Scripts <Scripts.html>`_.
-As said, this basically means that they are (almost) normal Python classes that hide underlying database models ...
+This means that they are *almost* normal Python classes - they behave and can be inherited from etc just like normal Python classes except that for storing data they hide underlying database models ...

 ... and that's basically all you *really* need to know about how typeclasses work behind the scenes.

-To work with them you should however know that all the listed game entities inherit a common interface from the typeclass system, properties you can *always* expect a typeclassed entity to have *beyond* the more specialized properties unique to each sub-type.
-Typeclasses also do some special things with their in-built class methods that you shouldn't edit.
+To work with them you should however know that Objects, Scripts and Players all inherit a lot of helper methods from the typeclass system, properties you can *always* expect a typeclassed entity to have.
+In addition to these, each of the three sub types also offer a host of help methods and properties you can use.
+The database handling is hidden, but it means that typeclasses do some special things with their in-built class methods that you shouldn't edit.

 Properties available to all typeclassed entities (Players, Objects, Scripts)